 © 2012 The Authors.
 Journal of Ecology © 2012 British Ecological Society

 Journal of Ecology

 Volume 100, Issue 4, pages 1039–1063, July 2012

 Rünk, K., Zobel, M. and Zobel, K. (2012), Biological Flora of the British Isles: Dryopteris carthusiana, D. dilatata and D. expansa.
 Journal of Ecology, 100: 1039–1063. doi: 10.1111/j.1365-2745.2012.01985.x

 - Article first published online: 15 JUN 2012

 - reproductive biology;

-- This account presents information on all aspects of the biology of Silene suecica (Lodd.)
-Greuter & Burdet (Lychnis alpina L.) that are relevant to understanding its ecological characteristics and behaviour.
-The main topics are presented within the standard framework of the Biological Flora of the British Isles: distribution, habitat, communities, responses to biotic factors, responses to environment, structure and physiology, phenology, floral and seed characters, herbivores and disease, history and conservation.
+1. This account presents information on all aspects of the biology of Dryopteris carthusiana (Vill.)
+H. P. Fuchs, D. dilatata (Hoffm.)
+A. Gray, and D. expansa (C. Presl) Fraser-Jenk. & Jermy that are relevant to an understanding of their ecological characteristics and behaviour.
+The main topics are presented within the standard framework of the Biological Flora of the British Isles: distribution, habitat, communities, responses to biotic factors, responses to environment, structure and physiology, phenology, reproductive characteristics, herbivores, history, and conservation.